-Rio Tuba Nickel Mining Corporation (RTN)
+Rio Tuba Nickel Mining Corporation

 RTN was incorporated on July 15, 1969 to develop the nickel ore deposits discovered at the Rio Tuba mine site in 1967.
 It was granted rights over the Rio Tuba property in 1970 and commenced mining in 1975.
 RTN made its first commercial shipment in 1977.
-RTN also provides non-mining services required in the processing operations of CBNC.
+RTN also provides services to CBNC which involves the handling, hauling and transportation of materials required in the processing operations of CBNC.